mysticatea/if-node-version/README.md

 ```
 Usage:
     $ if-node-version <VersionRange> <Command> [...args]

+        Run a shell command if it's on the node of specified versions.
+        Otherwise, do nothing.

+        Exit code is the exit code of the <Command>.

+    $ if-node-version <VersionRange>

+        Check if it's on the node of specified versions.

+        Exit code is 0 if it's on the node of specified versions.
+        Otherwise, exit code is 1.

     $ if-node-version --help

+        Show this help text.

     $ if-node-version --version

-    Run a shell command if it's on the node of specified versions.
+        Show the version number of `if-node-version` command.

 Parameters:
     <VersionRange> ....
-A text which specifies the version range of Node.js.
+A text which specifies the version range of Node.js
                         This text format is defined by node-semver module:
                         https://www.npmjs.com/package/semver#ranges
     <Command> .........
-A shell command.
+The shell command to execute.
     [...args] .........
 Parameters of the shell command.

 Examples: